Employment Law Solicitors in Warrington If anyone can resolve your employment law nightmare, it’s us.

 If you have looked at our website and wish to bring or defend an employment tribunal claim contact us for further information.

-Our Warrington office is minutes away from Junction 8 of the M62.
+Our Warrington office is based in the town centre minutes away from Junction 9 of the M62.
 Email diane@dsmlegal.co.uk for more information.
-Free parking onsite and disabled access.
+Free on-street parking for up to one hour close by.